vmsaif/hosting_processing_sketch_on_github_pages_website/readme.md

 1. Go to the `hosting_processing_sketch_on_github` folder from your computer's file explorer.
 2. Go inside `createHTML` folder.
 Then open `createHTML.pde` processing sketch.
-3. Set string sketchName with the sketch pde file you want to show on the website.
+3. Set the variable `String sketchName` value to the file name you want to show on the website. eg,

+   `String sketchName = myAwesomeSketch.pde`

 4. Click the `run/play` button of the processing IDE.
 This will create an `index.html` file in the same directory, `createHTML` folder.
 5. Copy the `index.html` file inside your Processing sketch folder.
 Do not put it inside any subfolder.
 In other words, your `mySketch.pde` and `index.html` files will be in the same directory.

 ### STEP 7: Create a New Repository

-To host your processing sketch on GitHub Pages, we need a repository and upload the sketch there.
-If you already have a repository containing your processing sketch pde file, you can skip to STEP 5.
+To host your processing sketch on GitHub Pages, we need a repository and upload the sketch there. **If you already have a repository containing your processing sketch pde file, you can skip to STEP 5.**

 To create a new repository on GitHub.
 You can do this by following these steps: